fakturoid/fakturoid-ruby/README.md

 ### Number Format resource

-For the list of invoice number formats which belongs to the current account:
+For the list of invoice number formats which belong to the current account:

 ```ruby
 response = Fakturoid::Client::NumberFormat.invoices